 Forum 18 found a total of 65 prosecutions in 2014 for alleged distribution of banned religious material which did not appear to incite the violation of human rights, violence, or hatred.
 These resulted in the imposition of 56 punishments (all fines) after appeals.
 Fifty-five instances involved Islamic literature or videos, and 10 involved Jehovah's Witness texts.
 In 2015, this rose to a total of 89 prosecutions leading to 79 punishments after appeals, including four jail sentences.
 While 55 cases were again based on possession of Islamic material, the number involving Jehovah's Witness literature showed a noticeable increase to 32 prosecutions (a further two involved Falun Gong texts).
 This is consistent with the general increase in law enforcement attention towards Jehovah's Witnesses.

 Alongside the increase in prosecutions for Jehovah's Witness material, a number of other characteristics and trends may be discerned.
 Hard copies of banned items still dominate among religion-related prosecutions, despite the fact that online material dominates overall (religious and non-religious).
 There is a noticeably high rate of conviction and a low rate of appeal success.
 The majority of cases Forum 18 found in 2014 and 2015 arose from raids or inspections carried out by law enforcement officials, usually with the aim of "checking compliance with anti-extremism legislation", according to court verdicts.
 In a few cases against Jehovah's Witnesses, prosecutors brought charges after an individual handed in a text to the police or security services after receiving it in the street or at a meeting.

-Jehovah's Witnesses have also provided video and other evidence (also published on their jw.org website) that the "extremist" materials found in their homes and places of worship are in fact planted by the police, and that law enforcement agencies "have increasingly resorted to fabricating evidence to justify charges of extremism against Jehovah's Witnesses".
+Jehovah's Witnesses have also provided video and other evidence (also published on their jw.org website) that the "extremist" materials found in their homes and places of worship are apparently planted by police during raids, and that law enforcement agencies "have increasingly resorted to fabricating evidence to justify charges of extremism against Jehovah's Witnesses".
 The Jehovah's Witnesses have long instructed their members not to distribute titles which appear on the Federal List and to remove these from their Kingdom Halls.